When can forward stable algorithms be composed stably?: A sinful function

-Since the sine function is not amenable on $\R$, it cannot be realized as a composition of \textit{compatible}, \textit{amenable} functions $g_i$, $i=1,\ldots,\ell$.
+Since the sine function is not amenable on $\R$, it cannot be realized as any composition of \textit{compatible}, \textit{amenable} functions $g_i$, $i=1,\ldots,\ell$.
 This is rather unsettling.
 First, failure of compatibility of amenable functions often results in an unstable algorithm.
-To see why, note that the numerical excess factor \cref{eqn_blow_it_up} cannot be bounded by a constant polynomial $c$ in \cref{def_compatible}.
+To see why, note that the \emph{numerical excess factor}, which for the composition of two functions $g \circ h$ is

+cannot be bounded by a constant polynomial $c$ in \cref{def_compatible}.
+Recall that a very large numerical excess factor was used in \cite{BBV2019,NT2016} to establish unstability.
+An numerical excess factor that is not bounded above by a small constant is compatible with the existence of inputs for which the algorithm is forward unstable.
 Second, failure of one of the functions $g_i$ to be amenable typically signals a highly sensitive function so that the maximum condition number in a small neighborhood of a point $x$ is greater than a constant times $\kappa(g_i,x)$.
 This makes it difficult to stably compose them in numerical algorithms.
 In this light, it is not a surprise that the following Matlab code reveals the dramatic growth of relative forward errors displayed in \cref{fig_sinful}:\

 Note that $\epsilon',\epsilon>0$ exist from the definition of $\kappa(h,x)$ and $\kappa(g,h(x))$, and note also that without loss of generality we can assume that $\epsilon'<\epsilon<\delta<1$.
 Then, for $y\in S$, $0<\dist(x,y)\leq \frac{\epsilon'}{2\tmu(h,x)}$ we have